State Report Write-Up

 This report highlights 25 watershed- or community-scale projects led by conservation districts.
 The 56-page publication was produced by NACD in cooperation with NRCS.

 Partnering for Wildlife Feature Story (September/October 2007)

 In addition to traditional partners, many other groups are eager to team up with districts to make improvements on private land that lead to increased wildlife habitat.
-Read this feature story from NACD’s fall 2007 edition of the The Resource to learn about the organizations you can work with to obtain funding, equipment, and greater visibility for your wildlife habitat enhancement project.
+Read this feature story from NACD’s fall 2007 edition of The Resource to learn about the organizations you can work with to obtain funding, equipment and greater visibility for your wildlife habitat enhancement project.

 This publication takes a second look at the role of conservation districts in implementing the National Fire Plan.
 It was produced by NACD in cooperation with the U.S. Forest Service and the Interior Department to provide conservation districts with a tool to motivate and educate their communities about mitigating the impacts of wildfires.